rmorilha/opencost-parquet-exporter/README.md

 ## AWS IAM

 ## Azure RBAC
-The current implementation allows for authentication via [Service Principals](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) on the Azure Storage Account.
-Therefore, to use the Azure storage backend, you need an existing service principal with the appropriate role assignments.
-Azure RBAC has built-in roles for Storage Account Blob Storage operations.
-The [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) allows writing data to an Azure Storage Account container.
-A less permissive custom role can be built and is encouraged!
+The exporter supports two authentication flows:

+1. **Client-secret (existing behaviour):** Provide `OPENCOST_PARQUET_AZURE_TENANT`, `OPENCOST_PARQUET_AZURE_APPLICATION_ID`, and `OPENCOST_PARQUET_AZURE_APPLICATION_SECRET`.
+This typically maps to a [Service Principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) with access to the storage account.
+2. **Azure AD Workload Identity / Managed Identity:** Set `OPENCOST_PARQUET_AZURE_AUTH_MODE=workload-identity` (or leave it as `auto` without specifying a secret) and rely on the Kubernetes workload identity webhook to inject `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and `AZURE_FEDERATED_TOKEN_FILE` from the annotated service account used.
+No client secret is required.

+Regardless of the chosen method, ensure the identity has write permissions on the storage account.
+The built-in [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) role is sufficient, though a more restricted custom role is recommended where possible.

 ## GCP IAM
 The current implementation allows for authentication using service account keys or Workload Identity.
 Ensure that the service account has the `Storage Object Creator` role or equivalent permissions to write data to the GCP bucket.